 - Computer literacy required in Microsoft office.

-- Experience in OSHA compliance is required.
+- Experience in administering workers’ compensation programs, chain of custody drug screening, and OSHA compliance is required.

 - Phlebotomy skills are a must.